revng/revng/share/doc/revng/user-manual/key-concepts/artifacts-and-analyses.md

 For instance, the [`disassemble` artifact](../../references/artifacts.md#disassemble-artifact) produces a set of text files containing the disassembled code of each function.

-In order to produce an artifact, use the [`revng2-project-artifact`](../../references/cli/revng2-project-artifact.md) CLI tool.
+In order to produce an artifact, use the [`revng-project-artifact`](../../references/cli/revng-project-artifact.md) CLI tool.

 Artifacts can have different *granularity*.
 For instance, the [`render-svg-call-graph` artifact](../../references/artifacts.md#render-svg-call-graph-artifact), which represents the call graph of the whole input program, is a single file generated considering the input as a whole.
 Other artifacts, such as the previously mentioned `disassemble` artifact, have a *function-wise* granularity.
 This means that they contain an "object" for each function defined in the model ([`Binary.Functions`](../../references/model.md#Binary.Functions)).

-If there's a single output, `revng2-project-artifact` emits it directly, otherwise it either emits a YAML dictionary with one entry per function (default), or a `.tar` archive with one file per function.
+If there's a single output, `revng-project-artifact` emits it directly, otherwise it either emits a YAML dictionary with one entry per function (default), or a `.tar` archive with one file per function.

 Note that, for performance reasons, rev.ng does not recompute an artifact each time it's requested, but it has a caching feature.
 Making changes to the model, automatically invalidates the parts of the cache affected by the change.